All Episodes

 Now, two years in, that it's clear to everybody what his agenda is and the effect it's having on destroying the country.

-How can someone even consider themselves a Republican like Markowski and even run as a Republican when she's saying that if he succeeds or the things that he wants to do will succeed, then that will be good for the country.
+How can someone even consider themselves a Republican like Murkowski and even run as a Republican when she's saying that if he succeeds or the things that he wants to do will succeed, then that will be good for the country.

 Right.

-Okay, well, answer your question.
+Well, yeah, I'll answer your question.

-Well, how can she consider running as a Republican with that view?
+How could she consider running as a Republican with that view?

 Why doesn't she just run as a Democrat?

-Uh that would not be my answer.
+That would not be my answer.

 She's stupid.